mixedjames/Image-Loader/README.md

 `*image-loader-root*/lib/jpeg-6b/vc2015`

 These assume that libjpeg was decompressed into `*image-loader-root*/lib/jpeg-6b`.
-They will generate debig & release libraries named `libjpeg.lib`.
+They will generate debug & release libraries named `libjpeg.lib`.

 As before you will need to rename and move them for the default Image-Loader build process to work: